WICG/direct-sockets/docs/explainer.md

 let { value, done } = await reader.read();
 if (done) {
-  // stream is exhausted...
-  // happens either on socket errors or explicit socket.close();
-  return;
+  // this happens only if readable.releaseLock() or reader.cancel() is called manually. return;
 }